Why Fiber Optic Cables Need Special Handling

 Common Mistakes to Avoid

-- Using rigid ties that crush fiber jackets
+Using rigid ties that crush fiber jackets.

-- Failing to use tension-control tools
+Failing to use tension-control tools.

-- Bundling too many cables tightly in one group
+Bundling too many cables tightly in one group.

-- Installing near sharp metal edges without grommets or pads
+Installing near sharp metal edges without protection.

 A Quick Comparison of Cable Tie Options for Fiber Optics